Overview

 Viewing Sync Status

-It’s recommended to rotate API tokens periodically for security.- Create a new API token in Atlassian Account Settings
+It’s recommended to rotate API tokens periodically for security.- Create a new service account token in Atlassian Administration

 - Update the token in Omni settings